-In the 2015-2016 academic year, the UW-Madison team will design a completely new and highly competitive vehicle by discussing new ideas and altering old designs.
-Last year, the team radically changed the traditional design, favoring a fully faired leaning delta trike as opposed to the rigid two and three-wheeled designs from previous years.
-This year the team is hoping to place in the top five of the unrestricted vehicle class.
+In the 2017-2018 academic year, the UW-Madison team will design a completely new and highly competitive vehicle by discussing new ideas and altering old designs.
+Last year, with our fourth place finish, the team radically changed the traditional design, favoring a fully faired leaning delta trike as opposed to the rigid two and three-wheeled designs from previous years.
+This year the team is hoping to again place in the top five of the unrestricted vehicle class.
 In order to do this, we need your help!

 Despite a large focus on competition, the team’s primary purpose is to supplement what is taught in the classroom with hands-on experience.
 As a member of the team, you will get an opportunity to build technical skills in designing, manufacturing, and testing a product within a team setting.
 Team members collaborate on challenging problems that arise throughout the year.
 As the team works, the entire design and fabrication process is documented.
 These documents then serve as resource material for future teams or individuals interested in building a human powered vehicle.
 The final product, the vehicle, is brought to competition and is a great source of publicity and pride for the University of Wisconsin-Madison as well as the state of Wisconsin.